 External links:

-CQMS Minorgan's Service Record (Reg/Ser# 657846) is available online through Library and Archives Canada.
+CQMS Minorgan's service record (Reg/Ser# 657846) is available online through Library and Archives Canada.

 Burial information is available at the Commonwealth War Graves Commission.